sofastack/sofa-boot/README.md

 Spring Boot makes it easy to create stand-alone, production-grade Spring-based applications which "just run".
 However, some domain-specific issues remain open:

-- Spring Boot provides health indicators to reveal the liveness of application but not readiness (i.e., the capability of servicing requests).
+- Spring Boot provides health indicators to reveal the liveness of application but not readiness (aka the capability of servicing requests).
 - No built-in class isolation scheme to support finer modular applications.
 - Log configurations of all SDKs used by application are repeatedly arranged.